socjopata/ragnarok/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Here are some basic information how to setup and run the project.
+Hopefully there will be a proper Readme in the future.

 * Ruby version
 2.3.1

-* System dependencies
+System dependencies
-** NPM
+* NPM

-** Webpack
+* Webpack
 ```
+sudo su
-sudo su && npm install webpack -g
+npm install webpack -g
 npm install
 ```